loophp/collection/README.md

 ## Features

-* **Decoupled**: Each Collection methods is a shortcut to one isolated standard class, each operation has its own responsibility.
-Usually the arguments needed are standard PHP variables like `int`, `string`, `callable` or `iterator`.
+* **Decoupled**: Each Collection method is a shortcut to one isolated standard class, each operation has its own responsibility.
+Usually, the arguments needed are standard PHP variables like `int`, `string`, `callable` or `iterator`.
-    It allows users to use those operations individually, at their own will to build up something custom.
+    It allows users to use those operations individually, at their own will, to build up something custom.
 Currently, more than [**80 operations**][28] are available in this library.
-This library is basically an example of what you can do with all those small bricks, but nothing prevent users to use an operation on its own as well.
+This library is an example of what you can do with all those small bricks, but nothing prevents users from using an operation on its own as well.

 * **It takes function first, data-last**: In the following example, multiple operations are created.
 The data to be operated on is generally supplied at